 - If I choose to stop for an extended time, the device lets me send an “I’m OK” message via satellite (it needs no cell coverage) that shows up in the recipients’ email so they know not to call out the troops.

 Documenting Your Trip

 You get another benefit of a GPS satellite communicator aside from safety.
-The tracking information sent to the web site will paint your whole route so that you can see what you did afterwards and send it to others in a trip report, Facebook post or whatever.
+The tracking information sent to the web site will paint your whole route so that you can see what you did afterwards and send it to others in a trip report, or social media post.
 If you are summiting a mountain, and you don’t like signing the cannister at the summit, the GPS marker is evidence you got there!

-Most if not all Search and Rescue groups know about these GPS devices and rely on them either to communicate with you (they can email your device) or at least know where you are so they can initiate a rescue.
+Most Search and Rescue groups know about these GPS devices and rely on them either to communicate with you (they can email your device) or at least know where you are so they can initiate a rescue.